civil-society-dev/civilsociety.dev/content/projects/wild-cloud/index.md

 ## Philosophy

-The Sovereign Cloud embodies the Civil Society Technology Foundation's core principles:
+Wild Cloud embodies the Civil Society Technology Foundation's core principles:

 - **Sovereignty by Design**: Users control their data and computing environment
 - **Open Source, Always**: All components are free to use, study, modify, and share